Dunedin Cenotaph: Construction

 The monument's design was chosen from 63 entries in a public competition.
-The winning entry was designed by Aucklander William Gummer (of the firm of Gummer and Ford), who also designed several other memorials, most notably the Bridge of Remembrance in Christchurch.
+The winning entry was designed by Aucklander William Gummer (of the firm Gummer and Ford), who also designed several other memorials, including the Bridge of Remembrance in Christchurch.

-The monument is built from concrete with a facing of Carrara marble, and was conceived by Gummer as a 28 m tall eight-sided column, this design reflecting Dunedin's octagonal city centre and being appropriate for an irregularly shaped site, and is topped by a symbolic beacon.
-From the central column, a sacrificial urn and four crosses emerge, representing sacrifice.
-These, along with a relief frieze on the base featuring a lion, torches, laurel wreathes, and fasces, were designed by sculptor Richard Oliver Gross.
+The monument is built from concrete with a facing of Carrara marble and is topped by a symbolic beacon.
+It was conceived by Gummer as a 28 m, eight-sided column, a design that reflects Dunedin's octagonal city centre and is well suited for an irregularly shaped site.
+From the central column, a sacrificial urn and four crosses emerge, symbolising sacrifice.
+These, along with a relief frieze on the base featuring a lion, torches, laurel wreaths, and fasces, were designed by sculptor Richard Oliver Gross.
 The original intention was for a bronze frieze to surround the base, but a funding shortfall forced this to be abandoned.

 The foundation stone was laid by Dunedin mayor Harold Livingstone Tapley in 1924.
 Several historic documents were placed in a capsule under the stone, including histories of the military in Otago and copies of current newspapers.
-The finished memorial was unveiled on 17 March 1927 by Prince Albert, Duke of York (later King George VI) in a ceremony attended by 1,000 relatives of the fallen and 800 returned servicemen, along with many members of the general public.
-Initially known as "The Citizens' Memorial", it rapidly became known as The Cenotaph (echoing the name of Sir Edwin Lutyens' monument in Whitehall, London) despite not being of the classic "empty tomb" design normally used for structures of this name.
-A plaque commemorating the fallen of World War Two was added to the memorial at the conclusion of that conflict.
+The finished memorial was unveiled on 17 March 1927 by Prince Albert, Duke of York (later King George VI), in a ceremony attended by 1,000 relatives of the fallen and 800 returned servicemen, along with many members of the general public.
+Initially known as the "Citizens' Memorial", it rapidly became known as the Cenotaph (echoing the name of Sir Edwin Lutyens's monument in Whitehall, London) despite not being of the classic "empty tomb" design normally used for structures of this name.
+A plaque commemorating the fallen of the Second World War was added to the memorial at the conclusion of that conflict.